Johan4839/OrangeBeltGraduation/NOTES.md

 Third 🍅
-[x] Rewrite if statement in go function to switch statement [ ] Extract execution handling in own methods
+[x] Rewrite if statement in go function to switch statement [x] Extract is looking in each direction to own method